Whiteknight/ParserObjects/docs/parsers_core.md

 ## Lookahead Parsers

 Lookahead parsers attempt to match a pattern but consume no input.
+These are useful when you want to see what is coming next in the input sequence, and make decisions about what to parse based on that information.

 ### Negative Lookahead Parser

 The `NegativeLookaheadParser` invokes a parser, but consumes no input.
 It returns success if the parser would not match, and returns failure if it would match.
 It is the opposite of the `PositiveLookaheadParser`.
+The negative lookahead parser does not return a value, only success or failure (If the inner parser fails, there is no result to return, and if the inner parser succeeds the negative lookahead parser would fail and return no value).

 ```csharp
 var parser = new NegativeLookaheadParser<char>(innerParser);